diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/rosenwall.md

 ## history

-even i don't know why she started working for the king {{site.data.emojis.zenigata}} she probably killed a quarter of his troops so he offered her money and she said ok...
+even i don't know why she started working for the king {{site.data.emojis.zenigata}} she probably killed a quarter of his troops for fun so he offered her money and she said ok...

 besides the obvious "we are on opposite sides of the civil war" scenario, marion seems to have a personal grudge against rosenwall. what past do they share...? 🤔